Skip to main content

 From Cleveland Park, drive north on Connecticut Avenue NW to our Friendship Heights location.
 Elite Prosthetic Dentistry is located at 4400 Jenifer Street NW, Suite 220, Washington DC 20015, approximately 10 minutes away.
 Parking is available in our building.

-For related care, see our pages on dental implants and Sedation Dentistry in Woodley Park.
+For related care, see our pages on implant dentistry specialist DC and Sedation Dentistry in Woodley Park.

 Schedule Your Consultation